-THE PLOT
+THE PLOT- HYDE

-- Dr Jekyll is a scientist who, in order to improve mankind, wants to create a potion that can separate the double nature of man's soul. - It's the same drug that releases Hyde and restores Jekyll. - With time, he becomes addicted to it and his evil part, Hyde, becomes stronger and stronger. - Hydes becomes a criminal and he will commit several crimes. - His evil double Hyde will eventually dominate and control Jekyll. - He can either choose to live a life of crime and depravity or to eliminate Hyde by killing himself. - Mr. Utterson, Jekyll's best friend, investigates into this story.
-As he understands that there is a strong connection between Jekyll and Hyde. - He will find the truth after Jekyll's death, by reading two letters left by him.
+- His evil double Hyde will eventually dominate and control Jekyll. - He can either choose to live a life of crime and depravity or to eliminate Hyde by killing himself. - Mr. Utterson, Jekyll's best friend, investigates into this story. - He understands that there is a strong connection between Jekyll and Hyde. - He will find the truth after Jekyll's death, by reading two letters Jeckyll left him.